UserTesting vs Maze

 Results before the sprint ends

-For a product designer running two-week sprints, UserTesting's recruiting cycle and enterprise price point are both out of reach.
-Tessary findings arrive in the same session, ready to share with the team.
+In a two-week sprint, UserTesting's recruiting cycle and enterprise contract are both out of reach.
+Tessary findings arrive in the same session, ready to share with the team before the sprint review.

 Domain-aware personas